-This page implements a modern Qwen3 forward pass by hand — RMSNorm, rotary embeddings, grouped-query attention with QK-normalisation, SwiGLU — and runs it on your GPU.
-Because we own the loop, we can read the prediction at every one of the 28 layers (the logit lens) and genuinely switch a layer off to watch the output change.
+Liquid’s LFM2.5 isn’t a plain transformer — it interleaves gated short convolutions with grouped-query attention.
+This page implements both operators by hand — the double-gated depthwise conv, GQA with per-head QK-normalisation and rotary embeddings, RMSNorm, SwiGLU — and runs the whole forward pass on your GPU.
+Because we own the loop, we can read the prediction at every one of the 14 layers (the logit lens) and genuinely switch a layer off to watch the output change.

 1 Load the model